nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: `leaveTeammateView` leaves the view of teammates, and reenters the project view.

+# **Features** in person scope

+### Start work on an existing person `startperson `
+Initialises the person specified.

+Format: `startperson (INDEX)`
+- Initialises the person at the specified INDEX.
+- The index refers to the index number shown in the displayed person list.
+- The index must be a positive integer 1, 2, 3, …​

+Examples: `startperson 2` Initialises the second person in the person list.

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>